ilkkamtk/JavaScript-english/BOM-DOM-event.md

 ```

 ## [navigator-interface](https://developer.mozilla.org/en-US/docs/Web/API/navigator)
 The `navigator` interface can be used to retrieve information about the browser.
-For example, [navigator.gelocation](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/getCurrentPosition) palauttaa laitteen gps-koordinaatit:
+For example, [navigator.gelocation](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/getCurrentPosition) returns the gps coordinates of the device:
 ```html
 <!-- retrieving the user's location information and displaying it using OpenStreetMap and Leaflet.js -->
 <div id="map" style="width: 100%; height: 400px;"></div>